The Web of Science by Clarivate Analytics contains references of international journal articles from all scientific disciplines.

 Citation data of the publication (reference to which individual or publication cites the information) can be found at 'Cited by'.
 Manual: Connect Google Scholar to the University Library

-The NSM Library Team offers workshops (free of charge) for students and staff of the Radboud University.
+The NSM Library Team offers data workshops (free of charge) for students and staff of the Radboud University.

 Online library of the Organisation for Economic Cooperation and Development (OECD).
 Find publications, e.g. reports, papers and statistics organised both thematically and by country.